Skip to main content

 "We expect to have systems that can do tasks that take a person days or weeks soon; we do not know how to think about systems that can do tasks that would take a person centuries."
 OpenAI OpenAI concedes its own models are still "spikey"--sometimes impressive, but not yet reliable--and face "serious weaknesses."
 At the same time, the company notes that current systems "outperform the smartest humans" in certain domains.
 The blog post appears as concerns mount about a possible AI investment bubble, with companies taking on significant debt to build out infrastructure in hopes that today's promises will eventually be realized.
 On safety, OpenAI calls for stronger public oversight, ongoing impact monitoring, and the development of a global "AI resilience ecosystem" modeled on cybersecurity to address the risks from more powerful models.

-As the cost argument unfolds, the broader impact on everyday work stays uncertain.
+So, while the cost argument looks promising, the real impact on everyday work remains uncertain.

 Further Reading